 Located in the hot West Loop, The Publishing House marries urban industrial style with bed and breakfast coziness, making it a great home away from home.
 Housed in the historic 110-year-old former Free Methodist Publishing House, each of the 11 creatively appointed bedrooms is named for a Chicago-inspired writer.
 For instance, The Sinclair is stocked with copies of Upton Sinclair's The Jungle, while The Audrey is named for Audrey Niffenegger, author of The Time Traveler's Wife.
 The common areas include a living room, kitchen and library, with a complimentary laser printer, workspace and headphones.
 Best of all, each room is equipped with a book associated with its namesake.
 Don’t worry about starting something and not finishing it.
 You always have the option of tacking the book onto your hotel bill and taking it home with you.

 Read more about The Publishing House.

 ©Hotel Zachary at Gallagher Way

 The Hotel Zachary at Gallagher Way is a dream come true for baseball junkies and Chicago Cubs devotees in particular.
 Inspired by Chicagoan Zachary Taylor Davis, the architect behind Wrigley Field, the hotel sits right across the street from the legendary ballpark, one of the oldest in the country.
 Since Wrigley Field is located right in the heart of the Lakeview neighborhood, a stay at Hotel Zachary also places you slap bang in the middle of a sports bar mecca.
 Rooms are at once stylish and comfortable, and the hotel dining options unparalleled.
-Chicago favorites and mainstays Big Star (gourmet tacos), Smoke Daddy (mouthwatering BBQ), and West Town Bakery & Tap (foodie-centric baked goods and diner dishes) are among the many eateries that will tempt you all day long.
+Chicago favorites and mainstays Big Star (popular tacos), Smoke Daddy (mouthwatering barbecue), and West Town Bakery & Tap (foodie-centric baked goods and diner dishes) are among the many eateries that will tempt you all day long.